davidusb-geek/emhass/docs/mlforecaster.md

 curl -i -H "Content-Type:application/json" -X POST -d '{}' http://localhost:5000/action/forecast-model-fit
 ```

-As an example, the following figure show a 240 days load power data retrieved from EMHASS and that will be used for a model fit:
+As an example, the following figure shows a 240 days load power data retrieved from EMHASS and that will be used for a model fit:

 ![](./images/inputs_power_load_forecast.svg)